 c) Messages and Reminders

-IVR systems send automatic reminders and notifications to staff, suppliers, and clients, increasing productivity and reducing the need for written notes.
+IVR number send automatic reminders and notifications to staff, suppliers, and clients, increasing productivity and reducing the need for written notes.

 d) Effective Internal Communication

 Manufacturing companies use IVR technology for internal communication, such as accessing corporate information, leaving requests, and receiving training updates, minimising the use of internal memos.

 e) Surveys and Feedback